How to Get Your Nevada Drivers License

 STEP 4: Behind-the-Wheel Training

-You must meet the 50-hour behind-the-wheel experience requirement.
+To get your Nevada drivers license, you must meet the 50-hour behind-the-wheel experience requirement.
 Of that total drive time, 10 hours must occur at night.
-It is required that you are supervised at all times by a driver who has been in possession of a drivers license for at least a year, and is at least 21 years of age.
+It is required that you are supervised at all times by a driver who has been in possession of a Nevada drivers license for at least a year, and is at least 21 years of age.
 This individual must sit in the front passenger seat with you at all times.

 After you have met the requirements for drivers education and behind-the-wheel training, the most convenient way to schedule your driving skills test is with the online scheduling option.
 You may also call the DMV.
 Please note that if a parent or anyone else schedules your test for you, they will need your instruction permit number or Social Security number.